publisha/publisha.github.io/pages/footnotes.md

 When you export from InDesgn to ePub (reflowable), you have an option to convert your *footnotes* to pop-up notes.
-This will take the notes from the foot of the page, wrap them in an HTML tag `<aside>` and add the necessary ePub3 classes in the XHTML code.
+This will take the notes from the foot of the page, wrap them in an HTML tag `<aside>` and add thenecessaryePub3 classes in the XHTML code.
 In fact you will get an attribute added to the hyperlinked number:

 `epub:type="noteref"`